grega/meet-greet/README.md

 ```
 3. Open OBS and add a new source of type "macOS Screen Capture" with the method "Window Capture" and the window "[python] Video Feed"
 4. Start the virtual camera in OBS
-5. Open Google Meets and select the OBS virtual camera as the video source
+5. Open Google Meet and select the OBS virtual camera as the video source
-6. In a Google Meets call, open the "People" (or "Participants") panel
+6. In a Google Meet call, open the "People" (or "Participants") panel
 7. Run the `browser-console.js` script in the DevTools console and enjoy the automated greets whenever someone joins

 ## Notes